Industry

 UX deliverables:

-• Wireframes demonstrating guided NIHSS assessment
+• Prototype demonstrating guided NIHSS assessment

-• Prototype of real-time image and data sharing screen
+• Real-time image and data sharing screen

 • Usability flows for mobile and desktop interactions